edgedb/edgedb/docs/stdlib/datetime.rst

     - ``'day'`` - specifically the number of days recorded in the duration

-    The smallest category of time units, such as hours, minutes and seconds:
+    The smallest category of time units, such as hours, minutes, and seconds:

     - ``'hour'`` - duration hours